 - Performance: actual production speed versus optimal production speed

 - Availability: actual run time versus total operational time

 - Quality: good products versus total product output

 In addition to improving overall plant performance, OEE software can also help you pinpoint any snags in your process, including equipment failures.
-With a direct line of sight into sensor data, you can spot inefficiencies caused by issues such as frequent breakdowns of a single machine or component, which could cause downstream issues leading to a major impact on line performance.
-Using data to effectively schedule downtime for routine maintenance and checks is much more efficient than having downtime with the machine breaks.
-OEE data—when properly visualized by graphs and charts, can help achieve this.
-For examples on what this visualization looks like, check out the Production Manager Solution from SafetyChain.
+With a direct line of sight into sensor data, you can spot inefficiencies caused by issues such as frequent breakdowns of a single machine or component, which could cause downstream issues leading to a significant impact online performance.
+Using data to schedule downtime for routine maintenance and checks effectively is much more efficient than having downtime with machine breaks.
+OEE data—when adequately visualized by graphs and charts—can help achieve this.
+For examples of what this visualization looks like, check out the Production Manager Solution from SafetyChain.